Sou1Jkeee/url-shortener/README.md

 ## Simple url shortener nodejs project with express and mongoDB

+### You can test production build at [url-shortener-sou1jkeee.vercel.app](https://url-shortener-sou1jkeee.vercel.app)

 ## Installation and launch

 **IMPORTANT!** _MongoDB must be installed on the system, or you can use self-hosted or cloud-based_